PoCInnovation/Pool2023/Software/day02/2 - ORM/Golang/README.md

 	return ...
 }
 ```
-If the artist doesn't exist, you must return an error.
+> If the artist doesn't exist, you must return an error ❌

 ### U for Update

-Create an `UpdateArtist` method that takes the following parameters:
+Create an `UpdateArtist` method that takes this parameter:

-- `artist`: a pointer to the already modified artist whose changes must be saved in database.
+- `artist`: a pointer to the already modified artist whose changes must be saved in the database.

 ```go
 package database